2023 Best Drama & Theater Arts Bachelor's Degree Schools in the New England Region

 Top 10 Best Drama & Theater Arts Bachelor's Degree Schools

-You’ll be in good company if you decide to attend Sacred Heart University.
-It ranked #4 on our 2023 Best Drama & Theater Arts Bachelor’s Degree Schools in the New England Region list.
-Located in the large suburb of Fairfield, Sacred Heart is a private not-for-profit school with a medium-sized student population.
+You’ll be in good company if you decide to attend Brandeis University.
+It ranked #3 on our 2023 Best Drama & Theater Arts Bachelor’s Degree Schools in the New England Region list.
+Located in the small city of Waltham, Brandeis is a private not-for-profit school with a medium-sized student population.

 Read full report on Drama & Theater Arts at Boston University

-University of Connecticut landed the #9 spot in the 2023 rankings for the best bachelor’s degree drama and theater arts programs.
-Located in the suburb of Storrs, UCONN is a public college with a very large student population.
+With a ranking of #9, University of Connecticut did quite well on this year’s best schools for drama and theater arts students working on their bachelor’s degree.
+Located in the large suburb of Storrs, UCONN is a public school with a very large student population.

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $1,113.

-Explore the best drama and theater arts colleges for a specific state in the New England region.
+Explore the best drama and theater arts schools for a specific state in the New England region.

 More Drama & Theater Arts Rankings in the New England Region